U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Filling out Tax Form 8829

-1. The square footage of your home office
+1. the square footage of your home office

-2. The square footage of your entire home
+2. the square footage of your entire home

-3. Records of any expenses, including indirect expenses (e.g., property taxes and utility bills)
+3. records of any expenses, including indirect expenses (e.g., property taxes and utility bills)

 Part 1: Calculate the Part of Your Home Used for Business